GalaxyNova10/Data-Science-Internship/README.md

-# Data Science Project Portfolio
+# Data Analyst Project Portfolio

 ### Introduction
 Welcome to my portfolio!
-This repository showcases a collection of six comprehensive data science and machine learning projects completed in August 2025.
+This repository showcases a collection of six comprehensive data analyst and machine learning projects completed in August 2025.
 Each project demonstrates an end-to-end data science workflow, from data cleaning and feature engineering to model building, iterative refinement, and final evaluation.

 ---